 Hey guys, let’s talk about one popular beauty product from Japan – DHC Lip Cream.
 I first reviewed this product in 2014.
 Since then, some things have changed.
-For instance, they now have tinted ones – DHC Color Lip Cream – which I’ll show you the swatch in a bit.
-I’ve also found out a few cons of this product (yeah, after 5 years, LOL!).
+For instance, they now have tinted ones known as DHC Color Lip Cream, and “extra moisturising” ones among others.

-Instead of updating the earlier post (which was a little brief and amateurish as it was one of this blog’s first few posts), I thought I’ll give DHC Lip Cream a major overhaul.
+I also found out a few cons of this product.
+Instead of updating the earlier post, I thought I would give DHC Lip Cream a major overhaul.
 You may want to read the 2014 review first to know how my perception of DHC Lip Cream has changed.

 Done?
 Okay, let’s see what are some of the new developments of DHC Lip Cream.